 First, if you’re an agent reading this then call me, Chris Ryder, at 561.818.3858.
 You need a new Broker.

 The answer is: It depends on which box is checked off on the Listing Agreement.
-If box 10(a) is checked on the sale listing agreement (Or, 8(a) for rental listing agreements) then you should send form CABB-1.
+If box 10(a) is checked on the sale listing agreement (Or, 8(a) for rental listing agreements) then you should check the box for the “seller’s broker, and that Broker should execute this form.
 This is the scenario similar to the way it always was.
 The Seller is paying the listing agent say 5% and the listing agent is offering say 2.5% to cooperating agents.
-Or, if box 10(b) is checked on the sale listing agreement (Or, 8(b) on the rental listing agreement) then you would send to the listing agent form CASB-1 for THE OWNER to sign.
-In this scenario the listing agreement states that the Seller will be compensating the Broker for the Buyer in the amount of say 2.5%.
+If a modification to this form CASB-1 is required then the agent should use the new combined form: MCSB-1.

 This Contract is contingent upon (check one) __ Seller’s Broker and Buyer’s Broker or __ Seller and Buyer’s Broker executing a compensation agreement with terms acceptable to Buyer (“Compensation Agreement”) within ____ days (if left blank, then three (3) days) after the Effective Date (“Time Period”).
 If the Compensation Agreement described herein is not executed and delivered within the Time Period, then Buyer may, within three (3) days thereafter deliver written notice to Seller, terminating this Contract in which event the Deposit shall be refunded to Buyer, thereby releasing Buyer and Seller from all further obligations under this Contract.
 If Buyer fails to timely deliver said written notice to Seller, this contingency shall have no further force or effect.